PicoKernel/PicoKernel/modules/README.md

 Rules:
 - modules must return
-- modules must not block
-- modules must not sleep
+- modules must not block or sleep
 - modules must complete in bounded time

 Long-running work is delegated through protocol APIs (ESP32 integration (later part of the project)).